run2000/Docker-Nagios/README.md

 To change this:

 * Set the NAGIOSADMIN_USER and NAGIOSADMIN_PASS environment variables
-* Update the /opt/nagios/etc/cgi.cfg and update the authorized_for_* parameters to point add the new admin user
+* Update the /opt/nagios/etc/cgi.cfg file and update the authorized_for_* parameters to point add the new admin user
 * Delete the /opt/nagios/etc/htpasswd.users file.
 This will be re-generated when the container is started.

 ### Extra Plugins